Fre0077/Transcendence/lobby/README.md

-This project's goald is to provide a Lobby Service's backend using Fastify with Websocket connections and the following API:
+This project's goal is to provide a Lobby Service's backend using Fastify with Websocket connections and the following API:

+LobbyState onject that will be sent every time the lobby changes interface LobbyState {
+	ID:string;
+	gameID:string;
+	players: {
+		ID:string;
+		status:string;
+	}[];
+}

 <!-- ===== AUTH ===== -->
 Request: